AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

     If nonzero, a hint that a multi-image file is meant to be interpreted as an animation (i.e., that the subimages are a time sequence).

+.. option:: "oiio:subimages" : int

+    If nonzero, the number of subimages in the file.
+Not all image file formats can know this without reading the entire file, and in such cases, this attribute will not be set or will be 0.
+If the value is present and greater than zero, it can be trusted, but if not, nothing should be inferred and you will have to repeatedly seek to subimages to find out how many there are.

 .. option:: "FramesPerSecond" : rational

     For a multi-image file intended to be played back as an animation, the